greg-martinez44/write2audiobook/docs/user-guide/docx-to-audio.md

 ## View the output

 The script creates MP3 files and plain text files as it converts the Microsoft Word document.
-For large documents, it may convert multiple MP3 files and text files.
+For large documents, it may create multiple MP3 files and text files.

 For example, if the script creates X number of files: